 The Company was incorporated as "Athabasca Oil Sands Corp." under the ABCA on August 23, 2006 and we filed articles of amendment to remove our private company restrictions on September 1, 2006.
-On March 22, 2010, we filed articles of arrangement to give effect to a plan of arrangement and filed articles of amendment to create first preferred shares, issuable in series, and second preferred shares, issuable in series.
+On March 22, 2010, we filed articles of amendment to create first preferred shares, issuable in series, and second preferred shares, issuable in series.
 On May 10, 2012, we filed articles of amendment to change our name from "Athabasca Oil Sands Corp." to "Athabasca Oil Corporation".